 RSE works to eliminate the worries and nightmares of getting your cherished belongings to Ecuador.
-We trust you’ll find Ecuador a multifaceted country of real freedoms.
+We trust you’ll find Ecuador a multifaceted country of real freedom.
 If you have decided, or are deciding, to make Ecuador your home, the team at Relocation Services of Ecuador (RSE) can help you.

-There are many questions Americans have when moving to Ecuador.
+There are many questions customers have when moving to Ecuador.
 One of those is, “How do I get my household goods to Ecuador, and what can I bring?”
 The team at RSE will answer these questions.

-You may hear horror stories about some Expats’ experiences trying to ship their personal items to Ecuador—stories like:
+You may hear horror stories about some Expats’ experiences trying to ship their personal items to Ecuador—stories like

-Since November 2009, Paul and his team have successfully shipped over 500 containers into Ecuador until September 2017.
-They average between 5 and 6 containers each month.
-When you consider they manage the process from start to finish, that’s a lot of paperwork (from your home in origin country to your door anywhere in Ecuador) !
+Since November 2009, Paul and his team have successfully shipped in/out over 650 containers to Ecuador(June 2020), averaging between five and six containers each month.
+Considering they manage the process from start to finish, you realize that’s a lot of paperwork (from your home in your country of origin to your door anywhere in Ecuador).

-From the first inquiry by phone they help you understand the process, and walk you through each step so that there are no surprises along the way.
+From the first inquiry by phone they help you understand the process and walk you through each step so that there are no surprises along the way.
 Paul insists on having a conversation with every potential client, so they understand the scope of the project and he can get a clear idea of what they are looking for and advise them on their best course of action.

-20’ container – 8’ wide x 8’ high x 20’ long – fits the contents of a two bedroom apartment.
+20’ container – 8’ wide x 8’ high x 20’ long – fits the contents of a two-bedroom apartment.

-40’ container – 8’ wide x 8’ high x 40’ long – fits the contents of an average three bedroom home.
+40’ container – 8’ wide x 8’ high x 40’ long – fits the contents of an average three-bedroom home.

-40’ HC container – 8’ wide x 9’ high x 40’ long – is the largest container offered, and it’s the exact same price as a 40’ standard container to ship.
+40’ HC container – 8’ wide x 9’ high x 40’ long – the largest container offered, and it’s the exact same price as a 40’ standard container to ship.

 “We don’t leave the office at the end of the day until every question has been answered satisfactorily for our customers.
 We pride ourselves on our communication.
 We push ourselves to offer the highest level of customer service to our clients.”

-If you are thinking about shipping a container of goods to Ecuador, first and foremost it’s a good idea to understand what you are NOT allowed to bring with you.
+If you are thinking about shipping a container of goods to Ecuador, first and foremost it’s a good idea to understand what you are NOT allowed to bring with you:

-Relocation Services of Ecuador have delivered containers all over the country including Cuenca, Quito, Salinas, Vilcabamba, Cotacachi, Loja, Olon, Puerto Lopez, Puerto Cayo, Santa Marianita, Manta, Crucita, Jama and even the Amazon.
-They have a team on this end that will unload your container for you, a personal service that is included as part of the package.
+To assist in making this process as painless as possible, Relocation Services of Ecuador provides a detailed inventory spreadsheet that you can use.
+Relocation Services of Ecuador have delivered containers all over the country including Cuenca, Quito, Salinas, Vilcabamba, Cotacachi, Loja, Olon, Puerto Lopez, Puerto Cayo, Santa Marianita, Manta, Crucita, Canoa, Otavalo, Jama and even the Amazon.
+They have a team on this end that will unload your container for you—a personal service that is included as part of the package.

+Many people might think that shipping a container is too expensive and they look at replacing all of their household items once they get here, but check out the comparison chart above which shows the average cost of an appliance in the US vs. buying it new in Ecuador.
 As you can see, just in the cost of replacing five major appliances, you could have brought a 20’ container to Ecuador with all of your belongings.
-Another consideration is that furniture made in Ecuador is made for Ecuadorian sized people, and can be uncomfortable for average Americans, unless you have it custom made which can be expensive.
+Another consideration is that furniture made in Ecuador is made for Ecuadorian sized people, and can be uncomfortable for average Americans, unless you have it custom made, which can be expensive.

 From the first telephone consultation they help you understand the process and guide you through every step so that there are no surprises along the way.